CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 SD Connect user interface provides a simple way of sharing containers between different projects.

-To share a container with another CSC project (and thus one of your colligues or collaborators) you need to:
+To share a container with another CSC project (and thus one of your colleagues or collaborators) you need to:

-* **know in advance the SD Account of the CSC project you want to share a contaner with** (see above in Step1, where this can be found)
+* **know in advance the SD Account of the CSC project you want to share a container with** (see above in Step1, where this can be found)

 * in the browser page click on the **share** button on the row of the container in the container listing

 Clicking the button takes you to **Share the container**  view, in which the user needs to specify the project/projects the container is going to be shared to, and what rights to give:

-* select **Grant read permission** if you want your colleagues to be able to see the files and folder inside the container and dowload them
+* select **Grant read permission** if you want your colleagues to be able to see the files and folder inside the container and download them

-* select also **Grant write permissions** if you want your colloeague to be able to add files and folder to the  shared conainer select.
-If you seelct only this option, your collieague or collaborator will be only able to add files to the container, but not be able to see its content.
+* select also **Grant write permissions** if you want your colleague to be able to add files and folder to the  shared container select.
+If you select only this option, your colleague or collaborator will be only able to add files to the container, but not be able to see its content.

 * in **UUIDs to share with** add the SD Account of the project you want to share the container with